Zhuteamzoo/Robotic-Hand/How it works.md

-# 🦾 How My Robotic Hand Works
+#  How My Robotic Hand Works

 For this project, I used a glove with **aluminum foil sensors** to control a **robotic hand made with servos and strings**.

 ## How I Built It
-I placed **two pieces of aluminum foil** on each finger of a glove — one on top and one on the bottom.
+I placed **two pieces of aluminum foil** on each finger of a glove — one on the first half of my finger the second on the other half of my finger.
 In the **middle of each finger**, I left a small gap so that when I **bend my finger**, the two foil pieces don’t touch.
 When the finger is **straight**, they touch each other and complete the circuit.